Swiss voters say no to longer annual holidays

 “The ‘no’ to the holiday initiative means above all a ‘yes’ to the maintenance of the competitiveness of Swiss companies and the securing of jobs,” it said in a statement.

-“Adoption of the initiative would have pushed up already high labour costs in Switzerland and burdened business with additional costs of six billion Swiss francs ($6.5 billion) a year.”
+“Adoption of the initiative would have pushed up already high labour costs in Switzerland and burdened business with additional costs of six billion Swiss francs a year.”

 It had argued that longer holidays would hurt firms already battling to cope with the impact of the safe-haven franc that has soared since the financial crisis, driven in particular by investors fleeing the euro zone.